 There are many different industries which might require bonding from principals hired to perform work for them.
 The universality of a surety can be seen in the diversity of the industries requiring them: transportation, entertainment, construction, manufacturing, real estate, wholesale/retail, and the legal industry.

-One of the biggest employers requiring a bond is the federal government itself.
-As a direct result of the Miller Act, which requires all contractors to obtain bonds guaranteeing performance as well as payment of subcontractors, surety bonds have become a condition of hiring for virtually all major jobs hired out by the government.
+One of the biggest employers requiring one is the federal government itself.
+As a direct result of the Miller Act, which requires all contractors to obtain bonds guaranteeing performance as well as payment of subcontractors, sureties have become a condition of hiring for virtually all major jobs hired out by the government.

 Bonded in Michigan

-To obtain Michigan surety bonds, contact us at NFP Surety before talking to anyone else.
-We can provide you with the bond you need to obtain work, and help your business grow, and we make the whole process as hassle-free as possible.
+To obtain surety bond Michigan, contact us at NFP before talking to anyone else.
+We can provide you with the one you need to obtain work, and help your business grow, and we make the whole process as hassle-free as possible.

-NFP Surety provides affordable MI surety and fidelity bonds.
-Every MI bond is prepared on a specific MI bond form, as prescribed by the entity requiring the bonding (known as the Obligee).
+NFP Surety provides affordable surety and fidelity bonds.
+Every one is prepared on a specific form, as prescribed by the entity requiring the bonding.
 Below is a list of surety types that are commonly requested in Michigan.